Marketing Your Mobile App: How to Improve User Retention

 Engage your users through email marketing

-Email marketing campaigns are great for retention.
-You can easily collect your users’ email addresses when they download your app and enter their information during onboarding.
-You can trigger different email flows, and send subscribers emails that they’re interested in.
-This will encourage retention because you are providing value to the user and educating them on how to use your mobile app effectively.
+This will encourage a higher retention rate because you are providing value to the user and educating them on how to use your mobile app effectively.
 It also keeps people engaged, so they don't miss any valuable content or updates in future.
 This is an opportunity for you to remind your app users of your unique value proposition, and click on your app icon if they haven't in a while.

 Creating a community